 Hormonal coils are a popular form of contraceptive used by many women, but what are the risks and what can you do if you have been injured by a hormonal coil?

-The Intrauterine System (also known as a hormonal coil) is a T-shaped contraceptive device, which is inserted into the uterus.
+The Intrauterine System (also known as a hormonal coil) is a T-shaped contraceptive device, which is inserted into the uterus by a medical professional.
 Once inserted, the device releases a progestogen hormone into the womb.
 This is similar to the natural hormone progesterone that's produced in a woman's ovaries, which thickens the mucus from the cervix and makes it harder for sperm to reach the egg.

 The risks of fitting an IUS are rare but include damage to the womb, pelvic infections and rejection of the IUS.
 Information on the risks should be provided to you by your GP prior to any procedure taking place.